Discover the Secrets of Valle d'Aosta Wines: An Explosion of Aromas and Flavors!

 Turrets

-Torrette is a red wine mainly produced with Petit Rouge, possibly accompanied by other native vines.
-Intense ruby in colour, it has a fruity and spicy aroma and a soft and persistent flavour.
+Torrette is a red wine made primarily from Petit Rouge, occasionally blended with other native grape varieties.
+With a deep ruby color, it has a fruity and spicy aroma and a smooth, lingering flavor.

-Donnas is a red wine produced with Nebbiolo grapes (locally called Picotendro), which grow in the lower areas of the Aosta Valley.
-It is a structured, elegant and long-lasting wine, with fine tannins and notes of red fruits and spices.
+Donnas is a red wine made from Nebbiolo grapes (locally called Picotendro), which grow in the lower reaches of the Aosta Valley.
+It is a structured, elegant, and long-lived wine, with fine tannins and notes of red fruit and spice.

-Chambave Rosso is a red wine based on Petit Rouge, Fumin and other local varieties.
-It has a ruby red colour, an intense aroma of red fruits and spices and a soft and harmonious flavour.
+Chambave Rouge is a red wine made from Petit Rouge, Fumin, and other local varieties.
+It has a ruby red color, an intense aroma of red fruits and spices, and a smooth, harmonious flavor.

 White wines from the Aosta Valley